Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 I don't think I knew that, okay.

 Sjors Provoost:
 Well, yeah.
 OpenSSL essentially improved itself by becoming more strict, but that made it a consensus change because what's consensus code it's also whatever your libraries are doing.
-So basically OpenSSL introduced a soft fork but without saying, "Oh, there's no deployment date in the OpenSSL update," it just randomly happened."
+So basically OpenSSL introduced a soft fork but without saying, "Oh, there's no deployment date in the OpenSSL update," it just randomly happened.

 Aaron Van Wirdum:
 Right, so that's a great example of why a dependency because that's the official term is a problem.